5 Payment Gateway Trends to Watch in 2021

 • New government initiatives that support digitizing payment transactions.

 • Merchants’ and consumers’ growing demand for fast, convenient payment processing and instant settlement

 The COVID-19 pandemic also accelerated the adoption of real-time payments.
 To avoid spreading the virus, many consumers opted for contactless payment methods, including digital wallets and mobile payment apps.
 Because shoppers experienced the quickness and convenience of real-time payment processing during the pandemic, many have developed a preference for it and will continue with that payment method post-pandemic.

 3. B2B Payment Solutions Gain Momentum

 B2B payment solutions are gaining traction as businesses strive to streamline processes and improve efficiencies with automated payment systems.
-This shift toward digitization enables companies to send and receive payments quickly and eliminates manual billing processes.
+This shift toward digitization in one of the most important payment gateway trends, as it enables companies to send and receive payments quickly and eliminates manual billing processes.
 With technology accelerating the sending and receiving of payments, businesses can reduce costs and improve cash flow.
 Growth in the B2B payment industry is being driven by several factors:

 • The growing popularity of digital payments, such as PayPal, Venmo, and Google Pay.

 • The issuance of paper checks is a slow and less secure payment method.